Profile

 FEASIBILITY STUDY

-For potential clients who want to test the water, and understand what can be built on their property, the architect will provide a time-capped study on the zoning, site constraints, and potential environmental issues of the property and provide a report on what and how large a building can be built.
+For potential clients who want to test the water, and understand what can be built on their property, the architect will provide a time-capped study on the zoning, site constraints, and potential environmental issues of the property and provide a report on what can be built, and how much square footage.
 For residential projects, this study typically takes up to 5 hours.
 For commercial projects, this study can vary from 10 to 20 or even more hours.
 The study will be charged at the architect’s hourly rate.

 NEW CONSTRUCTION

-5. The architect offers a Light or Full Interior Design Service as an option to the Client.
-In the Light version, the architect will provide design direction for key interior spaces with schematic drawings and renderings.
-In the Full version, the architect will also provide technical drawings including cabinet and vanity details, RCP, light wiring, receptacle plan, selection and schedules for FF&E and appliance package.
-For custom homes, this service is highly recommended.
+The next step is Interior Design, which ensures the building is consistent from the inside to the outside.
+The architect will provide design direction for key interior spaces with schematic drawings and renderings, as well as technical drawings including cabinet and vanity details, RCP, light wiring, receptacle plan, selection and schedules for FF&E and appliance package.

 REMODEL and addition